Charan010/flux/README.md

 Available codecs: `lz4` `huffman`

-If you want to go deeper on the design decisions, tradeoffs, and the intuition behind the pipeline — take a look at [architecture.md](architecture.md).
+If you want to go deeper on the design decisions, tradeoffs, and the intuition behind the pipeline .take a look at [architecture.md](architecture.md).

 ---